morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - no virtual interface (VIF) support
 - no support for set_wiphy_netns
 - no support for 4addr
-- the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
-- WPA3 will only work if a version of wpa_supplicant greater than v2.9 is installed
 - the really bad quality of some adapters made with this chipset means you need to reseach before buying

-Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any significant advantages over the mt7612u chipset and the driver for the mt7612u chipset is far superior and is professionally maintained in the Linux kernel.
+Recommendation: While adapters with this chipset are readily available at low prices, the mt7921au chipset based adapters that are now available, some or similar prices as adapters based on this chipset, provide faster 5 GHz capability and 6 GHz capability as well as WiFi 6 capability.
+Additionally the mt7921au chipset is supported with the in-kernel mt7921u driver that is very stable as of kernel 5.19

 -----